fbuergle/hello-world/README.md

-# hello-world
+# testing
-hello-world (playthrough of tutorial, will be deleted afterwards)
+hello-world (playthrough of tutorial, playing around in general, will be deleted afterwards)

-edited Readme